Delooping the functor calculus tower: Introduction

 \end{mainthm} Here $\Bimod^h(-,-)$ and $\TT_k\Bimod^h(-,-)$ denote the derived mapping spaces of bimodules and of $k$-truncated bimodules, respectively.
 The basepoint for the loop spaces above is $\TT_k\eta$ and $\eta$, respectively.
 By a {\it tower} we mean a sequence of spaces $X_\bullet$ together with morphisms

 which are usually assumed to be fibrations.
 A morphism $X_\bullet\to Y_\bullet$ of towers is a sequence of maps $X_k\to Y_k$ which make all the corresponding squares commute.
 Two towers are said to be equivalent if there is a zigzag of morphisms between them, which are all objectwise weak homotopy equivalences.
+Main Theorem~\ref{th:delooping1} has the following immediate corollary.